Postrantor/navigation.ros.org/concepts/convert/output.md

 []{#_bookmark344 .anchor}**Assumption 9.2** _For each condition C in the BT, the following holds_

-- _It consistently returns the same value (Success or Failure) throughout the execu- tion of its parent node._
+- _It consistently returns the same value (Success or Failure) throughout the execution of its parent node._

 - _The probability to succeed at any given time p~s~_(_t_) _and the probability to fail at any given time p ~f~_ (_t_) _are known a priori._